Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Application of the rp method: decay of null fluxes

 Recall that $Z := r^2 \rho$, and it satisfies Equation (\ref{eq:zdot}).
 Under these assumptions, we have the inequality:

 valid for all $u_1 \in \R$.
 Furthermore, we have the decay of fluxes, valid for $u \geq u_0$,

 \end{proposition}

-\begin{remark} Notice that in this Proposition we require four plus the number of derivatives needed in all Propositions of Section~\ref{sec:previsited}.
-Hence, all results of previous propositions have four more derivatives. \end{remark}
+\begin{remark} Notice that in this Proposition we require five plus the number of derivatives needed in all propositions of Section~\ref{sec:previsited}.
+Hence, all results of previous propositions require five additional derivatives. \end{remark}

 \begin{proof} Let us set $\dot Z := \dot Z_{,I,j,k}$, and $\hat Z := \hat Z_{,I,j,k}$.
 It clearly follows, from (\ref{eq:pdueimpinit}) and the assumptions on the initial energy, that we have the uniform bound